By Tom Wavre

 First half the of the day was fine.
 Second half of the day I started to feel very light headed and was really struggling for oxygen.
 I was at a family gathering and we had all been in the same living room for quite a while when I found it very hard to breathe properly.
 Chest was heavy and my head was a little faint.
 I regularly had to go outside to get fresh air (it was a cold day which I think helped).
 When outside I would feel a bit better but very quickly regress when I went back inside.
 I later had to drive my wife and 2 children back home on a 2 hour drive at night.
 It didn’t feel dangerous but I certainly didn’t want the journey to be delayed at all.
 Went to bed a bit queezy – no noticeable change in mood however.

 Early Monday morning start to catch a flight to Lyon for work.
 Very tired, partly due to the early start, partly due to my 4 month old son, partly due to the missed meds.
-Me not always being the brightest had not put yesterdays light headedness down to the medication, but had simply put it down to a room with stale air.
+Me not always being the brightest had not put yesterdays light headedness down to the medication.
+I had simply put it down to a room with stale air.
 Not feeling great, on top of the tiredness, a little queezy and lightheaded still.
-Running on adrenaline as there is a 40 minute delay on the slip road to Heathrow, so I nearly miss the flight having to run most of the way through the terminal.
+Running on adrenaline as there is a 40 minute delay on the slip road to Heathrow.
+I nearly miss the flight having to run most of the way through the terminal.
 Slump into my seat in a pretty sorry state!

 Get off the other end, 75 minute drive to the office and by now I am really struggling.
 I am unable to focus, it feels like all my insides are swimming and floating around my body.
 When required I can just about focus for a 2 minute conversation (and I’m in near constant meetings at this point!) but then the world turns back to liquid.
 I feel like a waterbed with kids jumping on it.